The ultimate guide to great core shed design! From economics to ergonomics...

 If you make a mistake it's normally an expensive mistake, or lost productivity.

 And the project will be inspected by everyone, so you can't hide it.

 Our aim is to get your management team and colleagues telling you, 'great work, you knew what you were doing!'

 Submit it to the Core Shed Design team on the link below.

 OK, plan submitted.

-After a 30-min get together internally, you can expect a call from one of the Geological Product Specialists.
+After a 30-min get together internally, you can expect a call from one of our Geological Product Specialists.

-The reason for this call is to ensure we truly understand your needs, deadlines and get to know what's important to you.
+The reason for this call is to ensure we truly understand your needs, deadlines and what's important to you.